-To reach the interior of the power supply, the silver-plated r.f. chassis has to be taken out after removal of the perforated cover.
+To reach the interior of the power supply the silver-plated r.f. chassis has to be taken out after removal of the perforated cover.
 A number of screws have to be loosened as well as the variable resistor R10 marked "output" on the front panel.
 The silver-plated chassis can then be taken out carefully for about 5 inches, limited by the length of the connecting wires.

-Further steps to disassembly can be taken by taking out a number of flatheaded metal screws fixing the bottom panel.
-Removal of this bottom panel gives access to the electrolytic capacitors, the selenium rectifiers, the switches, the test meter and the major part of the wiring.
+Further steps to disassembly can be taken by unsoldering two red, two blue and one black wire connecting the bottom panel to the main chassis and taking out a number of flatheaded sheet metal screws.
+The bottom panel can then be taken off.
+On this bottom panel the electrolytic capacitors are mounted on a bracket.
+Removal of this bottom panel gives access to the selenium rectifiers, switches, test meter and the major part of the wiring.
 The power transformer can only be taken out after removal of the front panel.